-Children in the EYFS have a short daily Maths teaching session, during which time they begin to develop their understanding of simple mathematical concepts such as counting to 20, maintaining 1 to 1 correspondence, simple addition and subtraction facts, to recognise and describe simple 2d and 3d shapes.
+Children in the EYFS have a short daily Maths session, during which time they begin to develop their understanding of simple mathematical concepts such as counting to 20, maintaining I to I correspondence, simple addition and subtraction facts, to recognise and describe simple 2D and 3D shapes.
 Children are taught these concepts using physical resources, pictorial resources, songs, games, and role-play.
-Throughout the week all children will experience whole class work, group teaching and individual practice.
+Throughout the week, all children will experience whole class work, group teaching and individual practice.
 It also enables teachers to establish regular routines thereby maximising teaching time.
-It supports assessment on a daily basis, as well as individual feedback to children, ensuring that children receive immediate intervention as required during the supported focus activities.
+It supports assessment daily, as well as individual feedback to children, ensuring that children receive immediate intervention as required during the supported focus activities.
 In both Nursery and Reception, the independent activities at the Maths table link to the focus for the week.
-In addition to these planned independent activities, children also have the opportunity to self-select Maths resources to consolidate their learning during childinitiated activities ('open door').
-We recognise the importance of play-based learning and therefore encourage children to develop their understanding during their play.
+In addition to these planned independent activities, children also have the opportunity to self-select Maths resources to consolidate their learning during child-initiated activities ('open door').
+We recognise the importance of playbased learning and therefore encourage children to develop their understanding during their play.
 Such opportunities are provided in both the inside and outside environment.
 Regular observations and assessments help to ensure that children that need additional intervention to consolidate their mathematical understanding are identified and supported by appropriate interventions.